josecastillolema/baseline-operator/README.md

 # baseline-operator

-The baseline-operator provides a way to run [stress-ng](https://wiki.ubuntu.com/Kernel/Reference/stress-ng) workloads on Kubernetes in various deployment configurations
+The baseline-operator provides a way to run [stress-ng](https://wiki.ubuntu.com/Kernel/Reference/stress-ng) workloads on Kubernetes in various deployment configurations.

 It is intended to create an artificial baseline load in a Kubernetes cluster in order to be able to run other Kubernetes tests in more realistic conditions (performance, cluster upgrade, etc.).